VilemR/AWS_DeepRacer/README.md

     return reward
 ```

-More over in the code is possible to enable easy status and reward evaluation logging, each functionality can be tested
+Moreover in the code is possible to enable easy status and reward evaluation logging, each functionality can be tested
-(unit tests included) and expected output of some functions can be shown and finetuned prior the deployment (e.g. speed
+(unit tests included) and the expected output of some functions can be shown and finetuned prior the deployment (e.g. speed
-or distance to the center line before the turn, passing waypoint, …etc.).
+or distance to the centerline before the turn, passing waypoint, …etc.).

 This is the full list of implemented functions and methods you can easily use and still combine with any
 underlying function or status value: